Liturgical Study (LTGY)

 Prerequisites: None

-LTGY 421 Liturgical Year and the Word of God (3 Credits)
+LTGY 421 Liturgical Year (3 Credits)

 The interaction of time-keeping and faith in Christianity.
 Theology of Sunday, Easter and its seasons, Christmas-Epiphany and their seasons, with study of the prayers for the seasons and feasts in a variety of liturgical books and calendars today.
 Liturgical time and the rhythms of modern life.